FablabLannion/lasercut/projects/boite_a_musique/readme.md

 Some more info on FabLab Lannion Wiki (in French) here: [https://wiki.fablab-lannion.org/index.php?title=Bo%C3%AEte_%C3%A0_musique]

+Files named musicbox.* are for the music box itself.
+Files named paperbox.* can be used to make the music paper box demoed here: [https://twitter.com/i/status/1317497799672561664].

 ## Settings used on Keyland laser cutter

 Black layer: